 Payment?
 Realization.
 Satisfaction.
 Travel.
 Etc. And as Dr. Renato U. Solidum, Jr., the ccountry’s science chief, so appropriately sounded off, “fulfillment and full payment”!

-If you’ve been to the two press conferences of the 48th Annual Scientific Meeting (ASM) here on June 8-9, organized by the National Academy of Science and Technology Philippines (NAST PHL), you would have learned the inspiration and the drive of the 12 awardees of agency’s Outstanding Young Scientist (OYS), their fulfilment of such an achievement through hard work, dedication, constancy of purpose as the engine that drove them to reach the height of their career in the realm of science, technology, and innovation (STI).
+If you’ve been to the two press conferences of the 48th Annual Scientific Meeting (ASM) here on June 8-9, organized by the National Academy of Science and Technology Philippines (NAST PHL), you would have learned the inspiration and the drive of the 12 awardees of the agency’s Outstanding Young Scientist (OYS) Award, their fulfilment of such an achievement through hard work, dedication, constancy of purpose as the engine that drove them to reach the height of their career in the realm of science, technology, and innovation (STI).
+But as they aptly noted, the OYS recognition they achieved is ONLY the BEGINNING of their journey in STI to help better the lives of their countrymen through the application of their work.

-Unquestionably, they also passed through a gauntlet of hurdles, not the least doubts and tribulations wrought by failures, or at least frustrations in their research activities, but only drove them to continue.
+Unquestionably, they also passed through a gauntlet of hurdles, not the least doubts and tribulations wrought by failures, or at least frustrations in their research activities that only pushed and motivated them to continue plodding on.

 Conferment of the three new academicians and the awarding of the OYS and other honorees were some of the highlights of the event’s second and final day.